Repository Management with Nexus

 - This section lets you change the properties of the HTTP request to the remote repository.
 In this section you can configure the User Agent of the request, add parameters to a request, and set the timeout and retry behaviour.
 This section refers to the HTTP request made from Nexus to the remote Maven repository being proxied.

-The Repository Summary panel for a Proxy repository, as shown in Figure 6.18, “Repository Summary Panel for a Proxy Repository”, contains all of the repository identifiers and configuration as well as a list of groups, in which the repository is contained.
+The Summary panel for a proxy repository, as shown in Figure 6.13, “Repository Summary Panel for a Proxy Repository”, contains all of the repository identifiers and configuration as well as a list of groups, in which the repository is contained.

 One part of component lifecycle managemet is securing your component supply chain.
 The most important and widely used source for components for Java development and beyond is the Central Repository available at http://search.maven.org.
 It is the preconfigured default repository in Apache Maven and easily configured in other build systems as well.